froeschel/til/security/oauth2.md

 # OAuth 2.0

 OAuth 2.0 is an <b>authorization</b> framework which enables third party applications to obtain limited access to an HTTP service.
-OAuth 2.0 uses access tokens, which represents authjorization data for the requested resource.
+OAuth 2.0 uses access tokens, which represents authhorization data for the requested resource.
 Often a token in the JWT format is used.
 In OAuth 2.0 following roles are specified: [list from https://auth0.com/intro-to-iam/what-is-oauth-2]

 * Resource Owner: The user or system that owns the protected resources and can grant access to them.